Batterii/fixture-riveter/docs/guide/sequences.md

 # Sequences
-Sequences are wrappers around [Generators][generator], useful in providing "unique" values for attributes (such as email addresses).
-They can directly as attributes in fixtures or globally on the `fr` object itself.
+Sequences are wrappers around [Generators][generator], useful in providing unique values for attributes (such as email addresses).
+They can be defined directly as attributes in fixtures or globally on the `fr` object itself.
+By default, they generate numbers and start at 1.

 [generator]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator